dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 [info]: >>> STEP 2: Greeting to Mike recorded in the database!
 ```

 If this were not a DBOS `@Workflow` you would expect the app to restart with a "clean slate."
-There would be one record in the guestbook without matching records in Postgres.
+You would see a `STEP 1` and no `STEP 2`.
 But this workflow automatically resumes where it left off and finishes recording the greeting in the database.
 This reliability is a core feature of DBOS: workflows always continue execution from the last completed step and run to completion.
 To learn more about workflows, check out our [tutorial](../tutorials/workflow-tutorial.md) and [explainer](../explanations/how-workflows-work.md).

 Also, note that we start the workflow asynchronously using `startWorkflow`.
 This returns the response to the caller as soon as the workflow starts, without waiting for the workflow to return.
 DBOS guarantees that the workflow continues to process to completion.
 This behavior is preferred when the caller expects a fast response, such as with a [payment webhook](https://www.dbos.dev/blog/open-source-typescript-stripe-processing).
 To make it synchronous, you can switch `startWorkflow` with `invokeWorkflow`.